neKoui1/neKoui1/README.md

 * An intern full stack developer in Shanghai
 * Know a little about ML, DL
 * Learn TOEFL & IELTS & JLPT
 * Mainly used programme language: Golang, Python and Typescript.
-Currently learn node and ts

 # Gadgets
 | Code Name | Simple Introduction |